-Natomas Unified is creating a free food locker to serve needy families, with staffing provided by the District’s Adult Transition Program that helps young adults ages 18 to 22 overcome mental or physical challenges by teaching them skills for living independently and getting a job.
+Natomas Unified operates a free food locker to serve needy families, with staffing provided by the District’s Adult Transition Program that helps young adults ages 18 to 22 overcome mental or physical challenges by teaching them skills for living independently and getting a job.

-Hungry local residents will receive canned or dried foods, while volunteer students from the Adult Transition Program will develop or polish skills in greeting and serving families, stocking shelves, bagging groceries, teamwork, checking food expiration dates, and keeping the locker open and operating smoothly.
+Hungry local residents receive canned or dried foods, while volunteer students from Adult Transition Program develop or polish skills in greeting and serving families, stocking shelves, bagging groceries, teamwork, checking food expiration dates, and keeping the locker open and operating smoothly.

-The facility will serve families from 4 – 5:30 p.m. every third Friday of the month.
-Starting September 2019, Joey’s Food Locker will serve families from 4 – 5:30 p.m. every third Friday of the month.
+The facility serves families from 4 – 5:30 p.m. every third Friday of the month.
+Starting September 2019, Joey’s Food Locker will serve families from 4 – 5:30 p.m. every third and fourth Friday of the month.
 It is located behind Natomas High School near the tennis courts.

-The food locker is dedicated to the memory of Joel Michael Schwieger Jr., son of NUSD’s Adult Transitions Program teacher, Joel Schwieger, and his wife, Darian.
-“Joey” was born with autism and died at a young age, 30, but he continues to serve as inspiration to his parents.
+The food locker is dedicated to the memory of Joel Michael Schwieger Jr., son of NUSD’s Adult Transitions Program teacher, Joel Schwieger and his wife Darian.
+“Joey” was born with autism and died at a young age, 30, but he continues to serve as an inspiration to his parents.

 A dedication plaque for the food locker, located at Natomas High School, contains a photo of Joey and says “his infectious smile touched the lives of everyone around him.
-He will always be remembered for his love and caring of others.”
-Joel Sr. added that his son routinely placed others’ needs before his own.
+He will always be remembered for his love and caring for others.”
+Joel Sr. added that his son routinely places others’ needs before his own.

-That caring spirit is meant to be a driving force behind Joey’s Food Locker, which will receive canned and dried foods from the Sacramento Food Bank and from the public via containers to be placed at all NUSD campuses.
+The caring spirit is meant to be a driving force behind Joey’s Food Locker, which receives canned and dried foods from the Sacramento Food Bank and from the public via containers to be placed at all NUSD campuses.
 The NUSD District Office located at 1901 Arena Blvd. also accepts canned and dried foods.

 What type of donations do we take?